How To Choose The Best Juicers For Making Green Juices

 Types Of Juice Extractors

-Centrifugal juicers are the most freely available of the juicers in retail outlets.
+Centrifugal juicers are the most freely available juicers in retail outlets.
 They are usually upright and cylindrical in shape.
 They extract juice from fruits and vegetables by grating them into tiny portions, then using a sieve to extract the juice out of the pulp at high speeds.

 Advantages: Centrifugal juicers are very fast when making juice so they are very convenient.
 They usually have larger entry points so you don’t have to cut up the greens as much which means less preparation time.
 They are usually easier to clean than other types of juicers and there is a huge range on the market at all different prices.

 Disadvantages: Centrifugal juicers generally do not perform as well when juicing leafy greens.
 If you are looking at making a better green juice, then look into masticating or triturating juicers.
-Centrifugal juicers are not as thorough at extracting juice from pulp and they tend to produce foam in the juice.
+Centrifugal juicers are not as thorough at extracting juice from the pulp and they tend to produce foam in the juice.

-Examples of centrifugal juicers include the Breville Juice Fountain series and the ever popular (and budget-friendly) Jack Lalanne juicer.
+Examples of centrifugal juicers include the Breville Juice Fountain series and the ever-popular (and budget-friendly) Jack Lalanne juicer.